 Joe has served as the Treasurer of the Schiff Natural Lands Trust since 2001 and is heavily involved in overseeing financial matters for the Trust.
 He is a Certified Public Accountant with offices in Chester, and has been active in community service in the Mendham area for many years.
 His volunteer work includes service as coach of several local basketball teams; Chairman of the Technology Committee and Member of the Building Committee for St. Joseph's Church; Chairman of the Budget and Finance Committee of the ARC Morris County; and as volunteer firefighter and President of Ralston Engine Company No. 1 of the Mendham Township Fire Department.

-Amalia is a seasoned communications professional with experience in both senior corporate communications roles and as a reporter, editor and freelance writer.
-Currently, Amalia is the Public Affairs Director & Grant Writer for ECLC of New Jersey, a non-profit that provides "Education, Careers and Lifelong Community" to more than 700 special-needs children and adults throughout New Jersey.
-Previously, she has worked as Communications Director for Citigroup’s Operations & Technology unit, and was instrumental in telling Citi’s "green" building story, with articles in the Wall Street Journal, BusinessWeek and other publications.
-Amalia has also worked as a journalist for a range of publications including the New York Times, Los Angeles Times, The Record, Meetings & Conventions, and People magazine.
-She was part of the small team at Time Warner that launched the successful People en Espanol, Spanish-language edition, a founding editor of an educational journal called the Hispanic Outlook in Higher Education as well as a founding contributing writer for Latina magazine.
-Amalia has lived in Mendham for 16 years with her husband and two children.
-In a volunteer capacity, she has served on the Township Recreation Commission, Board of Adjustment the West Morris Soccer Club Board.
-She was a youth sports coach in soccer and basketball for many years.
-She also serves on the board of the Crohn's & Colitis Foundation of America (CCFA) New Jersey chapter.
+Amalia is the Public Affairs Director & Grant Writer for ECLC of New Jersey, a non-profit that provides "Education, Careers and Lifelong Community" to more than 800 children and adults with special needs.
+Previously, she has worked as the Communications Director for Citigroup's Operations & Technology unit and was instrumental in telling Citi's "green" building story, with articles in the Wall Street Journal, BusinessWeek and other publications.
+Amalia has worked as a journalist for a range of publications, including the New York Times, Los Angeles Times, The Record, Meetings & Conventions, and People magazine.
+She was part of the small team at Time Warner that launched the successful People en Espanol, Spanish-language edition, and was a founding editor of an educational journal called the Hispanic Outlook in Higher Education as well as a founding contributing writer for Latina magazine.
+Amalia has lived in Mendham for 19 years with her husband and two children.
+Amalia was elected to the Mendham Township Committee in 2017 for a three-year term ending December 2020.
+She also serves on the board of the Crohn's & Colitis Foundation, New Jersey Chapter.
+Previously, she served on the Mendham Township Recreation Commission, Board of Adjustment and the West Morris Soccer Club Board and coached youth soccer and basketball for many years.

 John brings a wealth of financial and business experience to his new position on our board.
 A leader in financial research for twenty-five years, John has worked for the Argus Research Company since 1989; he became the company’s president in 1997 and its CEO in 2002.
 He received his Bachelor of Science in Journalism from Northwestern University’s Medill School of Journalism, and later earned an MBA from Columbia with a concentration in finance.
 A long-time resident of Mendham, John has made community involvement his priority by serving for eight years on the board of the Red Oaks Montessori School, with two of those years as president.
 He is also very involved in local youth sports coaching basketball, baseball, tennis and soccer teams, and is a member of the Saturday Night Games Crew of the Pastime Club’s annual Labor Day Carnival.
 He and his family also sponsor the Dismal Harmony section of the Patriot’s Path System.